 In the event of any drug-related or violent criminal activity or any felony conviction; or

-14 days in the case of nonpayment of rent.
+Not less than 14 days in the case of nonpayment of rent; and

+Not less than 30 days in any other case, except that if a State or local law provides for a shorter period of time, such shorter period shall apply.

 Termination of Assistance.
 In all other cases, the requirements at 24 CFR § 880.603, the Multifamily HUD Model Lease, and any other HUD multifamily administrative guidance shall apply.